• Fri. Aug 8th, 2025

 A NEW DECISIVE ADMINISTRATION

-The new administration was characterised by both decisive governance and strategic alliances and Guido de Lusignan, a prominent Crusader became the new de-facto ruler of Cyprus.
-The introduction of a new feudal system with rights and responsibilities that mirrored Western European practices aligned the island with the Crusader ethos of fealty and service.
-Anglo-Norman rule was not without its challenges, however, and the island’s local populace often rebelled against extreme taxes imposed by the new regime.
-This prompted the Anglo-Normans to implement a series of fortifications to further consolidate their power on the island.
-The Lionheart would go on to spend the rest of the year on the island, celebrating his marriage with Berengaria of Navarre, who was crowned queen consort of England, in the Limassol castle before, finally embarking on his crusade.
+The new administration that was characterised by both decisive governance and strategic alliances was not without its challenges.
+A new feudal system with rights and responsibilities that mirrored Western European practices, was soon introduced.
+This allowed the island to align with the greater Crusader ethos of fealty and service.
+This new system, however, also introduced extremely high taxes.
+This fueled Cypriot rebellion and after several confrontations, the Anglo-Normans implemented a series of fortifications to further consolidate their power on the island.
+RICHARD THE LIONHEART would go on to spend the rest of the year on the island before embaring on his Third Crusade.
+He first celebrated his marriage to Berengaria of Navarre, who was crowned queen consort of England at the Limassol castle.

 AN ISLAND OF STRATEGIC IMPORTANCE

-The island’s strategic location in the Eastern Mediterranean added to its military significance in the region.
-Moreover, Cyprus became an essential source of supplies, enabling the Crusaders to maintain their campaigns against Saladin and other Muslim forces in the east.
+The island’s strategic location in the Eastern Mediterranean added to its military significance in the aftermath of the invasion.
+Moreover, Cyprus became an essential source of supplies.
+This enabled the Crusaders to maintain their campaigns against Saladin and other Muslim forces in the east.
 Cyprus also became a refuge for both Christian knights and pilgrims heading to the Holy Land.
 Controlling the island also enabled the Crusaders to deny potential resources to Saladin, who in turn could have used the island as a base of operations against the Crusaders.
 Anglo-Norman governance facilitated their primary objective, which was to spread Western Christianity.
-This led to them establishing several new churches and monasteries on the island, but despite this, the enduring impact of Byzantine culture, and religion, continued to shape the island’s identity.
-The Orthodox Church remained influential, ensuring the continuity of Byzantine traditions and practices in a changing political landscape on the island.
+This led to them establishing several new churches and monasteries of their own faith across the island.
+Despite this, the enduring impact of Byzantine culture, and religion, continued to shape the island’s identity.
+The Orthodox Church remained influential, ensuring the continuity of Byzantine traditions and practices in a changing political and religeous landscape on the island.

 When The Anglo-Normans Ruled Cyprus 1192 To 1193